Frequently Asked Questions

 Because of the generosity of our founder, we can guarantee that 100% of your donation will go directly to the children in West Africa.
 Also, if you would like your donation to be put towards a specific project, you can specify that when you donate.
 We will keep you personally updated on the project your money went to if you wish to sponsor a specific project.

-Our students generate energy by spinning the merry-go-round connected to a highly efficient gearbox and generator system.
+Our students generate energy by spinning the merry-go-round, which is connected to a highly efficient gearbox and generator system.
 It’s able to convert mechanical motion into electricity.
 The electricity is routed through a power box that rectifies and regulates the power, stores it in a battery, and then integrates energy from a solar panel to boost overall output.
 The stored energy is then able to be used to charge things.
-To see a diagram for further explanation, click here
+To see a diagram for further explanation, click here.

 One of our core values at Empower Playgrounds is sustainability.
 We reject the approach of giving an intervention to a school and never returning.
 Our employees based in Ghana are constantly visiting, upkeeping, and checking in on our schools and projects.
 We replace or fix anything that breaks or requires attention.
 We build relationships with headmasters and teachers so they call us when something goes wrong.
 Because of this approach, one project can reach thousands of students over the years.
 To learn more about our sustainable approach to improving education in rural areas, watch this video.